globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 We recommend using `FreeOTP <https://freeotp.github.io/>`_, available `for Android <https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp>`_ and `for iOS <https://apps.apple.com/us/app/freeotp-authenticator/id872559395>`_.

-Slowdown on Failed Login Attempts
+Slowdown on failed login attempts
 ---------------------------------
 The system identifies multiple failed login attempts and implements a slowdown procedure, requiring an authenticating client to wait up to 42 seconds to complete an authentication.

 This feature is intended to slow down potential attacks, requiring more resources in terms of time, computation, and memory.

-Password Change on First Login
+Password change on first login
 ------------------------------
 The system enforces users to change their password at their first login.

 Administrators can also enforce a password change for users at their next login.

-Periodic Password Change
+Periodic password change
 ------------------------
 By default, the system enforces users to change their password at least every year.

 This period is configurable by administrators.

-Password Recovery
+Password recovery
 -----------------
 In case of a lost password, users can request a password reset via the web login interface by clicking on a `Forgot password?` button present on the login page.